-Series inspired by the resplendent blooms of clématis, a trailing plant grown for ornamental purposes.
-Its’ flowers are meant to symbolize the beauty of ingenuity and the trait of artifice.
+This pattern design series was inspired by the resplendent blooms of clématis, a trailing plant grown for ornamental purposes.
+Its flowers are meant to symbolise the beauty of ingenuity and the trait of artifice.

 All clothing-mockups presented here are provided courtesy of Kidspattern and are used for visualisation purposes only

-These series of florals was commissioned for a Client’s Autumn Collection addressed to Girls up to 36 months old.
+This pattern design series of florals were commissioned for a client’s Autumn collection addressed to girls aged up to 36 months old.
 It was imagined in a colour palette composed by Kidspattern from powdery shades of rose, café au lait and warm taupe.
 This tasteful selection of hues was then contrasted with a full-bodied wine maroon.

 The technique employed to create the illustrated elements used throughout this design involved a unique mixed-media development.
 It is an interesting result of a bespoke combination.

-This first, base version is presented in a medium size on a light, creamy background.
+This first base pattern is presented in a medium size on a light, creamy background.

 The use of the full spectrum of this rich colour palette contributed to this design being bold and distinct.
 However, a regular arrangement and a fair amount of spacing in between the elements provides an offset balance.

-Here, the focus was shifted to the neutral aspect of the palette, which makes this option feel more nostalgic, in tune with a “dried-up” colours from this autumnal palette.
+Here, the focus was shifted to the neutral aspect of the palette, which makes this pattern feel more nostalgic, in tune with litter fall colours from this autumnal palette.
 It now also features an addition of white to stand against the medium blush background.
 Each floral was recoloured in a monochromatic shade.

-Moreover the arrangement of the elements changed to more irregular, which adds further to this design’s spacing.
+Moreover, the arrangement of the elements changed to be more irregular, which adds further to this design’s spacing.
 These adjustments produced a calm and pared down version represented in a larger scale as an oversized placement print.